vigneshsankariyer1234567890/tp/docs/UserGuide.md

 Format: `help`

 ### Importing contacts : `import`
-Imports customer data into the application from a JSON file selected from the file selector window.

-Format: `import`

-Alternatively, click `File -> Import` in the top menu bar to open the file selector window.
+The `import` command will help you to import a set of customer data into the application.

+You can issue this command by either typing it into the CLI, or going to the menu bar at the top and selecting `File -> Import`.
+Once the command is issued, it will open a file selector window as shown below.

 ![import_file](images/userGuide/importFile.jpg)

+The data to be imported must be a JSON file, with the file extension `.json`.

 ### Setting profile details: `profile`
 Sets the name and role of the application user.